1870s Pacific typhoon seasons: 1871 season

 There were 7 tropical cyclones in the Western Pacific in 1871, 5 of which were typhoons.
 In March, 11 people died when a typhoon wrecked their boat.

 1872 season

 There were 4 tropical cyclones in the Philippines in 1872, 2 of which were typhoons.
 In August 1872, a typhoon struck Guam.

 1873 season

 There were 6 tropical cyclones in the Western Pacific in 1873, 4 of which were typhoons.
 A typhoon in October killed at least 200 people in the Philippines.

 1874 season

 There were 8 tropical cyclones in the Western Pacific in 1874, 6 of which were typhoons.

 The 1874 Hong Kong typhoon hit Hong Kong during the night of Tuesday 22 September and the morning of Wednesday 23 September 1874.
 It killed about 10,000 people.
 A typhoon struck Ailinglaplap in the Marshall Islands, killing more than 300 people.

 1875 season

 There were 6 tropical cyclones in the Western Pacific in 1875, 4 of which were typhoons.
 A typhoon in December killed four people in the Philippines.

+A typhoon on June 2 foundered the steamship Poyang at Macao, killing about 100 people and leaving only 16 survivors.
+Macao suffered severe damage from the storm, while damage in Hong Kong was light.